 Clare Turner – Chair

-I am serving as a parent governor with two sons who have now left the school.
+I was appointed as a parent governor in 2011, and I have two sons who have now left the school.
 I have enjoyed helping the school in various ways since my older son joined the school in 2006: on the HSA (including HSA Chair 2008 – 2010), as a parent volunteer in school, as Treasurer for the first Festival on the Field in 2012, and as a governor since 2011.
 I have an engineering degree and an MBA, and have spent most of my career in strategy consulting, in the USA and later in London.
 I now work part-time in management consulting.

 Libby Montgomery – Vice Chair